 17. If you’re after a FREE boot clean, just visit Australia and declare that you have ‘soiled boots’ on the entry card.
 The Helpful Quarantine Service will take them away to be thoroughly washed and cleaned, ready for the next time you wear them – free of charge!
 HINT, another strategy is to declare your occupation as ‘Environmental Scientist’.

 20. Want to save money?
 Then visit a country immediately after a crisis and the riots have finished.
 The media blows the story out of proportion and scares off loads of tourists.
-The currency then crashes, making exchange rates extremely favourable, and this means there’s more bargains for you, and less tourists to bother you.
+The currency then crashes, making exchange rates extremely favorable, and this means there are more bargains for you, and fewer tourists to bother you.

 21. After a free bottle of good wine?
 Then catch a bus in Argentina.
 They often hold bingo games throughout the journey, and the first one to cross out all the numbers wins a bottle to drink on the bus!